Fresh Berry Cake

 • Spoon the berry and whipped cream mixture onto the cake layer and gently spread it out into an even layer, leaving about ½" border around the filling.
 Place the second cake layer cut side down on top of the berry and whipped cream filling.

 • Poke holes all over this cake layer, then slowly pour the remaining tres leches syrup all over the cake.
 It will start to puddle at the bottom of the cake, and that is ok.
 Take breaks between pours for a minute or two to allow the syrup to sink in.
-You ma not use all of your syrup– I had about ¼ cup leftover.
+You may not use all of your syrup– I always have about ¼ cup leftover.
 Take it slow and you be the judge of whether or not your cake can take on more syrup.

 • Cover cake with the remaining whipped cream using an offset spatula.
 Refrigerate the whole cake for at least 2 hours before slicing.
 Cake stays fresh covered in the refrigerator up to 5 days, but is best served day 1 or day 2.
 Cake freezes well, up to 3 months.
 Thaw in the refrigerator overnight.